Licensed Yacht BrokersYachts for SaleESSENZA - Sanlorenzo FOR SALE

 Detailed Description

-Constructed with composite materials, the Sanlorenzo 86 boasts a robust structure with transverse frames and girders extending longitudinally from the engine foundation.
-Two watertight bulkheads are strategically placed to separate the engine room from the accommodation area and the bow area from technical storage.
-The hull design incorporates side exhaust housing molding, main engine exhaust, and ventilation ducting, all integrated into the hull structure.
-The main deck and superstructure are sandwich laminated using closed-cell PVC as the core, and the hull features a partial double bottom with structural tanks for fresh water, grey, and black water.
+Built in composite with appropriately spaced transverse frames and longitudinal girders that extend from the engine foundations, the yacht features two watertight bulkheads—one separating the engine room from the accommodation area and another forward dividing accommodations from technical storage.
+Side‑exhaust housing molding, main engine exhausts, and engine‑room ventilation ducting are integrated into the hull structure.
+The main deck and superstructure are sandwich‑laminated with a closed‑cell PVC core, and the hull incorporates a partial double bottom containing structural tanks for fresh water, grey water, and black water.

-All plans and drawings for the Sanlorenzo 86 are meticulously produced by the SANLORENZO technical office or an expert firm commissioned by the shipyard.
-These documents cover the design of all shipboard systems, interior details, scantling construction, and other necessary elements required for RINA CE classification, ensuring that every aspect of the yacht meets the highest standards of quality and safety.
+All drawings and construction details are produced by the SANLORENZO technical office or an expert firm commissioned by the shipyard for the design of shipboard systems, interior details, scantling construction, and all other documentation required by RINA for CE classification.

 Construction and design criteria

-Windows feature crystal panels with black border edges, designed to meet CE rules.
-Wheelhouse windows are stratified and equipped with windscreen wipers, while the fly bridge windscreen is framed in stainless steel.
-All superstructure windows are flush-mounted and glued directly to the GRP, ensuring a sleek and seamless appearance.
+Windows are crystal panels with black border edges, dimensioned and specified to CE Rules.
+Wheelhouse windows are stratified and equipped with windscreen wipers, the fly bridge windscreen features a stainless steel frame, and all superstructure windows are flush mounted and bonded directly to the GRP.

 Propulsion and maneuvering/mechanical systems